John Glick

 John Parker Glick (1 July 1938 – 6 April 2017) was an American ceramicist.
 Though open to artistic experimentation, Glick was most influenced by the styles and aesthetics of Asian pottery—an inspiration that shows in his use of decorative patterns and glaze choices.
 His experience working with ceramics led him to publish several articles about the craft.
 In addition to producing pottery, Glick began making "landscape oriented" wall panels during the latter part of his career.
 Known as "the people's potter," he is primarily remembered for his contributions to art and the field of ceramics.

-Glick had operated Plum Tree Pottery in Farmington Hills, Michigan, from 1964 to 2016.
+Glick operated his studio, Plum Tree Pottery, in Farmington Hills, Michigan, from 1964 to 2016.